junxit/us-congress-bills-114/metadata.md

 - 2016-06-16 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 5293.
 - 2016-06-16 — The previous question was ordered pursuant to the rule. (consideration: CR H3952)
 - 2016-06-16 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2016-06-20 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 524.